Skip to main content

 • Constant colic and fussiness

-While these symptoms don’t always translate into an emergency, you should still consult with a doctor and an allergist for an accurate diagnosis and prompt treatment.
+While these symptoms don’t always translate into an emergency or indicate a food allergy, you should still consult with a doctor and/or allergist for an accurate diagnosis and prompt treatment.

 How are food allergies in kids diagnosed and treated?

-Luckily, your pediatrician has a head start towards obtaining a diagnosis since they have your child’s complete health history.
-Aside from that, you might need to provide a brief food journal or list of foods, snacks, and drinks that your child has taken for a week or more.
-Additionally, the doctor might refer your child to an allergist and/or order any of the following tests:
+Luckily, your pediatrician has a head start toward obtaining a diagnosis since the office has your child’s complete health history.
+Aside from that, you might need to provide a brief food journal or list of foods, snacks, and drinks your child has eaten for a week or more.
+Additionally, the doctor might refer your child to an allergist and order any of the following tests:

-• A blood test or RAST (radioallergosorbent test) to measure the number of IgE antibodies that are released upon exposure to certain, possible allergen
+• A blood test or RAST (radioallergosorbent test) to measure the number of IgE antibodies that are released upon exposure to certain possible allergens

 • A skin prick test that involves exposing the skin to the allergen but is not used if your child had a severe reaction

-• The food challenge test, which is administered only by an allergist by mouth or inhaled, and the child is closely watched for a reaction
+• The food challenge test that’s administered only by an allergist by mouth or inhaled, and the child is closely watched for a reaction

-One thing to keep in mind is that the food challenge is administered mostly when the allergist thinks that your child will outgrow the allergic reaction and might be able to take the food again that was causing the reaction.
+One thing to keep in mind is that the food challenge is administered mostly when the allergist thinks that your child has outgrow the allergic reaction and might be able to eat the food now.
 Likewise, the only drawback to the blood and skin prick tests is that they won’t tell how severe the reaction will be.
-However, running any one or a combination of these tests will either diagnose the issue or rule out the possibility of a food allergy.
+Running any or a combination of these tests will either diagnose the issue or rule out the possibility of a food allergy.

-Treatment also comes in different forms from dietary changes to treatments for the symptoms themselves.
-For the more severe cases of food allergies where anaphylaxis might occur, doctors might also prescribe epinephrine autoinjectors, also known as “epi-pens.”
-In this situation, you would always need to carry two pens with you, and if your child is already in daycare or school, then the nurse would need to have two on hand as well.
+Treatment for food allergies comes in different forms from dietary changes to treatments for the symptoms themselves.
+For the more severe cases of food allergies where anaphylaxis might occur, doctors might prescribe epinephrine autoinjectors, more commonly known as “epi-pens.”
+In this situation, you would always need to carry two pens with you.
+If your child is already in daycare or school, then the nurse would need to have two on hand as well.

 Leslie Anderson